 Computes relative position of Candidate input features relative to Base input features.

-The geometry of a Candidate feature is restricted to point and area, while Base features can only be lines.
+The geometry of a Base feature is restricted to lines.

 See the example below.
 The Base lines are considered to be oriented from the start point to the end point (digitization sense).
 A Candidate feature is:

 - located to the LEFT of a Base feature if looking down the Base line in the direction of the orientation (from start to finish);

 - located to the RIGHT if the Candidate is on the right of a Base feature;